nunomourinho/forensicVM-Plugins/README.md

 2. **Program Installation**: Want to integrate a new tool into your ForensicVM?
 Our plugins facilitate smooth program installations, ensuring the tools you need are right at your fingertips.

 3. **Tailored Tools**: Our plugins will include a variety of customizable tools designed to cater to the unique needs of forensic investigators.
-Didn't find a tool that you need?
+Haven't found the tool you need?
 Build it!

 ## Get Involved